dspringuel-va/blog-posts/netlify/README.md

 ![Deploy not published](https://i.imgur.com/gVgwrlZl.png)

-At any given time, there will be only only one deploy published in production.
+At any given time, there will be only one deploy published in production.
 However, each individual deploy is also hosted online.
 Netlify exposes those deploys by specifying a prefix in the URL for each of them.
 For example, individual deploy can be accessed by prefixing the commit hash in the URL;